 - Education Assistance: SHRM believes employer-provided education assistance should be expanded to include student loan repayment and increase the monetary limit.

-To close the skills gap and improve individual prosperity, employers and government should adopt practices and policies that support efforts to hire, educate and train individuals for the modern workplace, including tapping into non-traditional talent pools.
+To help close the skills gap and improve individual prosperity, employers and government should adopt practices and policies that support efforts to hire, educate and train individuals for the modern workplace, including utilizing non-traditional talent pools.